Chin-eng/Chin-eng.github.io/index.md

 ### Experiences

-I wanted to talk more about my experiences in detail here because there are times I need to look back to the technical stuff, so I’m documenting them here for future references.
+I wanted to talk more about my experiences in detail here because there are times I need to look back to the technical stuff, so I’m documenting them here again for future references.